brianhouse/open_circuits/README.md

 Over the course of the semester, there will be many hands-on workshops in class.
 These workshops are the basis for learning the technical skills you will apply to your projects.
 Each will include an exercise to be completed.

 ### Survey presentations
-Each student will give a 10-minute presentation on an artwork involving electronics.
-These presentations, which must be organized in slides, should give an overview of the context in which the artist is working, a few other pieces for context, and then precede to show the primary work in detail.
-Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
-The presentation should end with a couple of questions posed to the class for discussion that relate to the technique or themes of the artist's work.
-Students will [sign up to present](https://docs.google.com/spreadsheets/d/1HHoVP1O-VfYFJsBo8tri8cBQmJLKuMkgraGmMaQAIxU/edit?usp=sharing) on an artist chosen from [a list](resources/artists.md) on a first-come, first-served basis.
+Each student will give two 10-minute presentations on an artwork involving electronics.
+These presentations should be organized in a few slides: 1) give an overview of the artists' biography and the context in which they are working; 2) show the primary work in detail; 3) bring up three conceptual or technical issues raised by the work for discussion.
+Students will [sign up to present](https://docs.google.com/spreadsheets/d/1u-zuOeo9osRbM8WJ1LqEMxA-a1uRpD4oVfG5W-4zi5o/edit?usp=sharing) on an artist chosen from [a list](resources/artists.md) on a first-come, first-served basis.

 <!-- ### Reading
 Each week we will read critical texts that situate technology in society.
 Reading is due on the day where the text is listed; a reading response must be submitted before class via Moodle.
 This can be a question raised by the text, a critique of it, a link to related artistic work, or some other brief comment which can stimulate our discussion. -->